-Establishing the vegan credentials of the product in only half of the story though.
-Depending on your physical make up and personal preferences, you may prefer a minimal shoe which reflects the natural shape of your foot or a cushioned shoe.
-Depending on the shape of foot and your running action, you may be better suited to a wide or narrow toe box and you may require some support for your arches.
+Establishing the vegan credentials of the product is only half of the story though.
+Depending on your physical makeup and personal preferences, you may prefer a minimal shoe that reflects the natural shape of your foot or a cushioned shoe.
+Depending on the shape of your foot and your running action, you may be better suited to a wide or narrow toe box and you may require some support for your arches.

 Can I get sufficient protein from a vegan diet?

 All protein in all food types originated from a plant.
-As vegans we prefer to consume them from source without processing them through the body of another animal.
+As vegans, we prefer to consume them from the source without processing them through the body of another animal.

 The Vegan Society and Nutrition Facts provide a useful overview of plant-based nutrition.
-The Journal of the International Society of Sports Nutrition and the Vegetarian Resource Group provide a more comprehensive studies.
+The Journal of the International Society of Sports Nutrition and the Vegetarian Resource Group provides more comprehensive studies.

 Veg Kitchen provides one of the many charts which set out some of the best sources of plant-based protein.

 Many sources including this BBC article suggest that most people actually consume much more than the recommended amount of protein and that this excess may actually be damaging to health.

 For more on nutrition, please read our Nutrition FAQs page.

 Which health charities conduct or fund animal research?